On the complexity of local search in unconstrained quadratic binary optimization: The construction for the 1-flip neighborhood

-\textbf{Theorem 1.} {\it Any local search algorithm starting from the origin takes exponentially many steps (both in $n$ and in the size of $f_n$) to find a local maximum of the polynomial~$f_n$.}
+We claim that every local search method starting from $\vx=(0,\dots,0)$ takes exponentially many steps to reach the local optimum (with respect to the 1-flip neighborhood) $\vx=(1,\dots,1)$.

-\textit{Proof.} It is enough to show that the shortest increasing path, corresponding to $f_n$, connecting the origin to its antipodal has length exponential in $n$.
-Then from Lemma 1 it also follows that the path length is exponential in the size of $f_n$, too.

-In the previous proof we have seen that every increasing path corresponding to $f_{n+4}$ contains two disjoint subpaths which are isomorphic to some increasing path corresponding to $f_{n}$.
-Consequently $p_{n+4} \geq 2 p_n$, which yields (since $p_2 = 2$) the inequality $p_n \geq 2^{n/4}$.

-Even simpler constructions can be given for special cases of the problem (in terms of the heuristics used).
-An interesting special case is the when the \emph{greedy local search} procedure is applied: in this case the neighbor selection rule is to choose the one with the highest objective function value.
-It is left to the reader to apply any of the techniques used in the proof of Theorem 1 to prove the following.

-\textbf{Theorem 2.} {\it The greedy local search algorithm starting from the origin takes exponentially many steps (both in $n$ and in the size of $g_n$) to find a local maximum of the polynomial~$g_n$ ($n \in \{2,6,10,\dots\}$) defined by:}
+\begin{thm} Every 1-flip local search method applied to $f_n$ starting from $\vx=(0,\dots,0)$ takes exponentially many steps in the size of $f_n$ to reach the local minimum $\vx=(1,\dots,1)$. \end{thm} \begin{proof} Throughout the proof, we shall use the shorthand $S_n = \sum_{i=1}^n x_i$.